bitcoin-silver/website/README.md

 This project is licensed under the MIT License.
 See the LICENSE file for details.
 Contact

-##### For questions or inquiries, feel free to reach us through our website or email us at info@bitcoin-silver.com.
+##### For questions or inquiries, feel free to reach us through our website or email us at info@bitcoinsilver.top.